 - Failure to properly recognize that plaintiff was at risk for significant or prolonged drop in blood pressure during surgery

-- Failure to recognize plaintiff's hypovolemic status prior to surgery
+- Failure to recognize plaintiff's hypovolemic status before surgery

-- Failure to properly evaluate plaintiff for appropriate anesthesia related needs prior to surgery
+- Failure to properly evaluate plaintiff for appropriate anesthesia related needs before surgery

-- Failure to administer IV fluids prior to surgery
+- Failure to administer IV fluids before surgery

 - Failure to intraoperatively lower the anesthetic concentration when appropriate